 Doc and Anna had seven children.
 Keep in mind that this was an era where everyone had a nickname!

-- Benjamin B., (“Bud”); born Mach 31, 1916; died April 21, 2014, at the age of 98.
+Benjamin B., (“Bud”); born Mach 31, 1916; died April 21, 2014, at the age of 98.
 Ben disavowed having a middle name, but sheepishly admitted that it was Beverly.
 He worked at the Creosote Plan four four years after graduating from high school in 1934, served in the Seabees during WW II, and worked for the Post Office from 1946 to 1975.
-He married Virgnia in 1946 and had four children: Steve, Douglas, xx, xx.
+He married Virgnia in 1946 and had four children: Steven Lewis, Douglas Owen, Beverly Ann, and Richard Allen.
 Virginia died in 1985 and he married Adele in 1986.
 Ben has written an extensive autobiography, which is on file at the Historical Society.

 An interesting note is that all four Brown boys worked at the Creosote Plant.
 In 1930:

 - Monroe was a timekeeper